tomasc/simple_form_markdown_editor/README.md

     *= require simple_form_markdown_editor

-Finally you need to mount the engine in your routes:
+Finally mount the engine in your routes:

     mount SimpleFormMarkdownEditor::Engine => "/"

-## Usage

 Use in forms: